Non-thermal plasma density redistribution in planetary magnetospheres due to ion-cyclotron waves

 In low-beta planetary environments, non-thermal effects significantly reduce the nonlinear response to short-period pulsations without altering the qualitative behavior predicted by Maxwellian models.
-Furthermore, we characterize how the critical parameter governing the phase transition between equatorial density minima and maxima depends on the specific combinations of plasma beta, kappa parameter, and L-shell found across the solar system.} {Our analytical study demonstrates that the non-thermal properties of plasma are a governing factor in the field-aligned density redistribution driven by ULF waves.
+We also characterize how the critical parameter governing the phase transition between equatorial density minima and maxima varies with the specific combinations of plasma beta, the kappa parameter, and L-shell observed across the solar system.
+Furthermore, applying this model to the dayside, low-beta inner magnetospheres of Earth, Jupiter, and Saturn reveals that the PF exerts a substantial influence primarily during exceptionally high-amplitude EMIC wave events.} {Our analytical study demonstrates that the non-thermal properties of plasma are a governing factor in the field-aligned density redistribution driven by ULF waves.
 These results highlight the necessity of incorporating non-thermal effects to accurately model ponderomotive phenomena in the multifaceted types of planetary magnetospheres of the solar system.}

 \keywords{Plasma density redistribution -- Ultra-low frequency waves -- Ponderomotive force -- Planetary magnetospheres }